Auties00/Cobalt/README.md

    var configuration = WhatsappOptions.newOptions() // Implement only the options that you need!
            .id(ThreadLocalRandom.current().nextInt()) // A random unique ID associated with the session .autodetectListeners(true) // Marks whether listeners marked with @RegisterListener should be automatically registered
-           .version(new Version(2,2212,7)) // The default version of this client
-           .url("wss://web.whatsapp.com/ws") // The URL of WhatsappWeb's Socket .description("WhatsappWeb4j") // The name of the service that is displayed in Whatsapp's devices tab .historyLength(HistoryLength.THREE_MONTHS) // The amount of chat history that Whatsapp sends to the client on the first scan
+           .defaultSerialization(true) // Whether the default serialization mechanism should be used .automaticTextPreview(true) // Whether link previews should automatically be generated for texts containing links .version(new Version(2,2212,7)) // The default version of this client .url("wss://web.whatsapp.com/ws") // The URL of WhatsappWeb's Socket .description("WhatsappWeb4j") // The name of the service that is displayed in Whatsapp's devices tab .historyLength(HistoryLength.THREE_MONTHS) // The amount of chat history that Whatsapp sends to the client on the first scan
            .errorHandler(ErrorHandler.toFile()) // Socket errrors handler
            .qrHandler(QrHandler.toTerminal()) // Qr code handler
-           .create(); // Creates an instance of WhatsappOptions var api = Whatsapp.newConnection(options);
+           .build(); // Creates an instance of WhatsappOptions var api = Whatsapp.newConnection(options);
    ```